-Reese's Peanut Butter Cups are gluten-free except for seasonal shaped items and unwrapped minis.
-While an array of other candy varieties are gluten-free as well, many others aren't.
+Reese's Peanut Butter Cups are gluten-free except for seasonal items and unwrapped minis.
+While an array of other candy varieties are gluten-free too, many others aren't.

 Healthy Alternative to Candy

 Even if a candy is gluten-free, that doesn't mean it's a healthy treat or dessert.

 According to the USDA, a package of Reese's Peanut Butter Cups has 210 calories, 13 grams of fat and 21 grams of sugar.
 It also contains peanuts, which are an allergen.

 Most other candy varieties are also high in calories, fat and sugar.

 Fruit is a deliciously sweet treat that is naturally gluten-free.
 It's also rich in fiber, vitamins and minerals.
 Consider exchanging candy for fruit when it comes to daily snacking and saving the candy for an occasional treat.

 When reading labels, some gluten-containing ingredients aren't obvious.
 Be aware of the different varieties of wheat such as einkorn, durum, emmer, spelt and kamut, recommends the Mayo Clinic.

 Likewise, wheat flours have different names, but they all contain gluten: These include semolina, farina, self-rising flour, enriched flour and graham flour.